Harvard never considered Elizabeth Warren as Native American in hiring process, report says

 President Trump repeatedly has referred to Warren as “Pocahontas” in mocking her claims of heritage.

-Warren, 69, is seeking re-election in November, and is set to face one of three Republicans running in a primary on Tuesday.
-She repeatedly has said she's not running for president in 2020, but continues to position herself as a national leader in the Democratic Party.
+Warren, 69, is seeking reelection in November, and is set to face one of three Republicans running in a primary on Tuesday.
+She repeatedly has said she’s not running for president in 2020, but continues to position herself as a national leader in the Democratic Party.

 The Associated Press contributed to this report.